juxt-site/pass/README.md

 }
 ```

 After a successful login, the user will be redirected to the `redirect_uri`.
-At this stage, if there are no errors the `sendAuthTokenRequest` function will be called.
+At this stage, if there are no errors the `sendAuthTokenRequest` function will be called (by the user).
 This function will send a request to the `token_endpoint` with the following parameters:

 ```js
 {